dragoncoder047/blog/markdown/0059_boy_have_i_been.md

 ![lajbel: Hey dragoncoder047!
 I'm searching for judges on our upcoming game jam.
 What do you think?]({attach}ka1/kajamjudgereq.png)

-I turned him down, mostly because I knew that I should be prioritizing my studies over judging a game jam and I wouldn't be able to commit to the time.
+I turned her down, mostly because I knew that I should be prioritizing my studies over judging a game jam and I wouldn't be able to commit to the time.
 Unfortunately, that meant that I would have more time to work on my game... and so I did that.
-I recruited a classmate from my calculus class to beta-test my game and it ballooned exponentially from there.
+I recruited a classmate from my calculus class to alpha-test my game and it ballooned exponentially from there.
 I kept creating more and more additions to my game, and finding more things to fix in KAPLAY.
 It was so much that I actually am now the 5^th^ place developer by number of commits, after only the original developer (of Kaboom.js, KAPLAY's predecessor), and KAPLAY's development team. *(EDIT Aug.
 11 - now I'm 4^th^!)*

 [![6 top developers to KAPLAY by number of commits]({attach}ka1/kcontr.png)](https://github.com/kaplayjs/kaplay/graphs/contributors)